 VII.
 RECOMMENDATIONS

-Based on study results, it is evident that various strategies could improve ecological integrity of the Senachwine Creek watershed and thus address several goals within Alternative 6 of the Comprehensive Plan (USACE, 2007).
-Some goals of the Comprehensive Plan are applicable to restoration efforts in the Senachwine Creek watershed and are outlined in Section VE above.
+Based on study results, it is evident that various strategies could improve ecological integrity of the Tenmile Creek watershed and thus address several goals within Alternative 6 of the Comprehensive Plan (USACE, 2007).
+Some goals of the Comprehensive Plan are applicable to restoration efforts in the Tenmile Creek watershed and are outlined in Section VE above.

 Goals can be met by incorporating appropriate combinations of resource management options into a resource management plan for the entire watershed.
-These resource management options could include: 1) traditional erosion and sediment control BMPs outlined in standards developed for NRCS use; 2) bioengineering techniques (combined with placement of lunker structures or perhaps even “harder” structures, such as stone toe protection, stream barbs, etc. when necessary) to stabilize or naturalize streambanks and address channel equilibrium issues; 3) control of channel incision using riffle and pool structures (Newbury weirs, etc.); 4) channel re-meandering and reconnection of streams to parent floodplains; 5) wetland restoration or enhancement; and 6) alternative futures planning and contemporary conservation designs for urban and rural stormwater infiltration and filtering, etc. Many of these options provide multiple benefits that enhance habitat while restoring or naturalizing flow regimes.
+These resource management options could include: 1) traditional erosion and sediment control BMPs outlined in standards developed for NRCS use; 2) bioengineering techniques (combined with placement of lunker structures or perhaps even “harder” structures, such as stone toe protection, stream barbs, etc. when necessary) to stabilize or naturalize streambanks and address channel equilibrium issues; 3) control of channel incision using riffle and pool structures (Newbury weirs, etc.); 4) channel re-meandering and reconnection of streams to parent floodplains; 5) wetland restoration or enhancement; 6) fish ladder placed at a large in-channel dam to promote fish passage and; 7) alternative futures planning and contemporary conservation designs for urban and rural stormwater infiltration and filtering, etc. Many of these options provide multiple benefits that enhance habitat while restoring or naturalizing flow regimes.

 Traditional erosion and sediment control and water management practices and structures are recommended for additional design and construction.
 Innovative channel and near-channel restoration projects must be constructed to naturalize the fluvial environment and also managed to establish and sustain biologic diversity.
 Several unstable channel segments and near-channel areas on the mainstem identified for restoration are shown (Figure 51).
 Likewise, several areas were identified as potential sites for feasibility consideration.
 Because many factors may have contributed to these areas becoming unstable (e.g. glacial history of the watershed, surficial materials, combined dynamic processes including climate, drainage modifications, land-use changes, etc.) closer examination of causative factors and processes is recommended before implementing specific channel and slope stabilization projects.
 Initiating restoration projects that focus on stabilizing active degradation (e.g. knickpoints and headcuts) and regulating variability of water and sediment supply to the channel (reducing peak flow and increasing base flow) would rapidly improve habitats in the watershed, increase the likelihood of success of many other treatments, and possibly reduce long-term maintenance costs.